Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-modify.md

 - The blue block represents the output or result of our code.
 When we make the number bigger, the turbine spins faster!

 ## Tinker Step 2
+What happens when you make the number in the blue block smaller?
+Try it!

+~hint Tell me more!
+- When we make the number smaller, the turbine spins more slowly. hint~